kindrowboat/motevets.com/about.md

 permalink: /about/
 ---

-> I am currently a senior software engineer consultant with Pivotal Labs.
+> Currently an engineering a process consultant.
 >
-> I am into [intentional community living][mac house], [flexagons], and learning
+> Into intentional community living, [flexagons], and learning and [roller derby][BAD].
-> for the sake of learning.

 Education
 ---------